hassanshahzadaheer/crud/README.md

 Visit `http://localhost:8000` in your browser to see the list of tasks.
 From there, you can add new tasks, view task details, edit existing tasks, and delete tasks.

+### AJAX-based View and Edit Functionality

+We have recently added AJAX-based functionality to improve user experience for viewing and editing tasks:

+#### View Task Details

+- When you click the "View" button next to a task in the list, a modal will open showing the task details, including the task ID and task name.

+#### Edit Task

+- When you click the "Edit" button next to a task in the list, a modal will open with an edit form.
+- The form will display the current task name, and you can edit it.
+- Upon clicking the "Save" button in the modal, an AJAX request will be sent to update the task name without refreshing the page.

 ### Testing

 The repository includes some basic test cases for the `TaskController`.
 To run the tests, use the following command: